keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 applications.
 In communication-intensive applications, low-latency and high-bandwidth communication between computing nodes is essential to fully exploit the computational power and parallelism of the computing nodes.
-High performance networks that enables such fast communication between computing nodes of a cluster are often called _interconnects_.
+High performance networks that provide such fast communication between computing nodes of a cluster are often referred to as _interconnects_.
 Message Passing Interface (MPI)\ [@MessagePassingInterfaceForum2015; @Gropp2014] is a commonly used inter-process communication library to describe communication on HPC clusters.

 <!-- 現在の相互結合網のトレンド (静的、それ故の過剰投資) -->
 Nowadays, majority of HPC clusters employ statically controlled interconnects.
 A well-known exemplifier is InfiniBand\ [@InfiniBand2015], where forwarding tables of switches are populated with pre-computed forwarding rules in advance of the execution of applications.
-Since static interconnects are controlled without the considering the communication patterns of individual applications, they are usually designed on an over-provisioning basis to achieve good performance for a variety of applications each with different communication pattern.
+Since static interconnects are controlled without considering the communication patterns of individual applications, they are usually designed on an over-provisioning basis to achieve good performance for a variety of applications each with different communication pattern.